-Generally, your teacher bio, in which you introduce yourself and describe what you have to offers students, should not be too long (around 3 paragraphs) and should be formatted in a way that’s easy-to-read (such as with subheadings for the different categories).
+Generally, your teacher bio, in which you introduce yourself and describe what you have to offer students, should not be too long (around 3 paragraphs) and should be formatted in a way that’s easy to read (such as with subheadings for the different categories).

 Summarize your qualifications and experience

 You don’t have to chronicle all your teaching achievements in the last years.
 Instead, you can simply choose the most important details to mention, such as: